HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/MAX_ALARM_CLIENTNAME.md

 ```
 #include <alarm.h>
 ```

+**Symbolic Values :**

 **Description :**

 This is the maximum size of the clientname of the client which wants to register itself to receive alarms.

 **See Also :**
 [Alarm_RegisterInterest](/domino-c-api-docs/reference/Func/Alarm_RegisterInterest)